‘Pioneer’ of the historical novel, Sir Walter Scott, commemorated on UK £2 coin…

 Writing well into her later years, Christie wrote more than 70 detective novels as well as short fiction.
 Her books have been made into films, television, and radio programmes.
 In 1971, she was made a Dame of the British Empire for her outstanding contribution to Literature.

-In 2020, she is celebrated once more with this brand new £2 coin and she becomes another UK author to be commemorated on UK coinage…
+In 2020, she was celebrated once more with this £2 coin and became another UK author to be commemorated on UK coinage…

 2016 Shakespeare £2 Series